camunda/camunda-docs/docs/components/connectors/protocol/rest.md

 }
 ```

-You can handle this error using an Error Boundary Event along with the following error expression:
+You can handle this error using an Error Boundary Event and the following error expression:

 ```json
 if matches(error.code, "400") and error.variables.response.body.temp = 36